pjotrp/bioruby-table/README.md

     bio-table test/data/input/table1.csv --num-filter "values.max >= 1000.0" > test1a.tab
 ```

-Produce all rows that have at least 3 valuess above 3.0 and 1 one values
+Produce all rows that have at least 3 values above 3.0 and 1 one values
 above 10.0:

 ```
-    bio-table test/data/input/table1.csv --num-filter "values.max >= 1000.0 and values.compact.count{|x|x>=3.0}" > test1a.tab
+    bio-table test/data/input/table1.csv --num-filter "values.max >= 10.0 and values.count{|x| x>=3.0}"
 ```

+How is that for expressiveness?

-The --num-filter will convert fields lazily to numerical valuess (only
+The --num-filter will convert fields lazily to numerical values (only
 valid numbers are converted).
-If there are NA valuess in the table, you
+If there are NA (nil) values in the table, you
-may wish to do something like this
+may wish to remove them, like this

 ```
     bio-table test/data/input/table1.csv --num-filter "values[0..12].compact.max >= 1000.0" > test1a.tab
 ```

-which takes the first 13 fields and compact removes the nil valuess.
+which takes the first 13 fields and compact removes the nil values.

 Also string comparisons and regular expressions can be used.
 E.g.
-filter on rownames and field[1] both containing 'BGT'
+filter on rownames and a row field both containing 'BGT'

 ```
     # not yet implemented